BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/CONTRIBUTING.md

 ## Linting

 The style of all js files in this project are strictly checked using [jscs](http://jscs.info/) and [eslint](http://eslint.org/) before any pull request/release is made.
-You can manually check your local clone using the `gulp lint` command (don't forget to `nom install -g gulp` if you haven't already).
+You can manually check your local clone using the `gulp lint` command (don't forget to `npm install -g gulp` if you haven't already).
 Many problems can be automatically fixed by `gulp jscs-fix`.
 Don't forget to commit before running jscs-fix in case you end up needing to back out changes.

 ## Testing